anjaliunnikrishnan/crayCard/README.md

 # CRAY CARD

-This sample shows how you can use fragments withe Navigation Drawer activity created in Android Studio.
+This sample shows how you can use fragments with the Navigation Drawer activity created in Android Studio.